fgitpush/Top-Laravel-Interview-Questions-Wiki/README.md

    **[⬆ Back to Top](#table-of-contents)**

-12. ### What is the purpose of callback function as an argument of `setState()`?
+12. ###  What is Facades?

-    The callback function is invoked when setState finished and the component gets rendered.
-Since `setState()` is **asynchronous** the callback function is used for any post action.
+Facades are used to hide implementation details and complexities from end user making him/her feel like interacting with a black box.

     **Note:** It is recommended to use lifecycle method rather than this callback function.